 How did you sleep last night?
 Well, I hope?
 If you’re anything like me, you may occasionally experience a disruption in your sleep quality or quantity that soon settles down.
 Or, if you’re more like the 40% or so of the UK population who regularly experience issues with sleep, your sleep strategy may benefit from review.

 A good night’s sleep is one of the central factors in wellbeing: it can influence our energy levels, our mental performance, our mood, how well our immune systems function, even the food decisions we make.
+Yes, a lack of good quality sleep can make us crave unhelpful foods, even underpin “emotional eating”.
 Our understanding of sleep has grown massively in recent years, and it is now viewed as “the most powerful performance enhancer of all time”.

 Our physical and psychological wellbeing depends on getting enough, good quality, sleep, but we are living in sleep-deprived times with some scientists suggesting we are getting on average an hour or two less each night that we were 60 years ago.